Codecademy/ugc/content/smyja/nextjs-deployment-with-caprover-and-github-actions.md

 The first stage of the build uses the `node:16-alpine` image as a base.
 This image is a lightweight version of Node.js that is optimized for production use.
 The `ENV NODE_ENV=production` line sets the environment variable `NODE_ENV` to production.
 This tells Next.js to use its production build configuration.

 The second stage of the build copies the application files into the image.
-The `COPY package*.json ./` line copies the package.json and package-lock.json files into the image.
+The `COPY package*.json ./` line copies the `package.json` and `package-lock.json` files into the image.
 These files are used to install the application's dependencies.
-The COPY ./.next ./.next line copies the built application files into the image.
+The `COPY ./.next ./.next` line copies the built application files into the image.
 These files are the static files that are served by the Next.js server.

 The `EXPOSE 3000` line exposes port 3000 on the image.
 This is the port that the Next.js server will listen on.

-The `CMD ["npm", "run", "start"]` line tells Docker to run the npm start command when the container is started.
+The `CMD ["npm", "run", "start"]` line tells Docker to run the `npm start` command when the container is started.
 This command will start the Next.js server.

 Now, we need to specify the `PORT` on Caprover as 3000

 ![container port](https://raw.githubusercontent.com/smyja/ugc/nextjs/content/smyja/container-port.png)

-Caprover also uses a `captain-definition` file which specifies the path tothe Dockerfile.
-For our Nextjs app, the `captain-definition` file and the Dockerfile are to be placed at the root of our app along with the `package.json` file.
+Caprover also uses a `captain-definition` file which specifies the path to the Dockerfile.
+For our Next.js app, the `captain-definition` file and the Dockerfile are to be placed at the root of our app along with the `package.json` file.
 ```json
 {
     "schemaVersion": 2,